grafana/grafana/docs/sources/datasources/graphite.md

 ## Point consolidation

-All graphite metrics are consolidated so that graphite doesn't return more data points than there are pixels in the graph.
+All Graphite metrics are consolidated so that Graphite doesn't return more data points than there are pixels in the graph.
 By default this consolidation is done using `avg` function.
-You can how graphite consolidates metrics by adding the Graphite consolidateBy function.
+You can how Graphite consolidates metrics by adding the Graphite consolidateBy function.

 > *Notice* This means that legend summary values (max, min, total) cannot be all correct at the same time.
 They are calculated
 > client side by Grafana.
 And depending on your consolidation function only one or two can be correct at the same time.